Cambridge District Scout Archive

 From Cambridge City Council records ‘Mayor 1954 to 1955 Howard R. Mallett Associated with the Boy Scouts Movement for nearly 50 years.
 His particular interests on the Council were health and education.
 He also served on the County Council.
 Worked as an official at the Cambridge University Library.
 Throughout the war, Mr. Mallett sent a monthly news bulletin to many local Scout groups which kept alive a cohesive county when many leaders were away.
 Awarded an OBE in 1957.
 Howard Mallett Youth Club in New Street named after him.
 Independent then Conservative.‘

-Howard Mallet died 1st January 1971 A Service was held in Great St Mary’s
+Howard Mallet died 1st January 1971 A Service was held in Great St Mary’s.
+He was awarded a Civic funeral.

 JWR Archivist Mar 2019